 - Cultural diversity and language learning: Developing and implementing culturally responsive instruction

-- Designing and delivering workforce ESL instruction
+- English that Works: Designing and delivering workforce ESL instruction

 - Planning, implementing and evaluating EL/Civics instruction

 - Teaching adult English language learners at beginning language and literacy levels

 Workshops can be conducted in a variety of formats, including partial-, single-, or multi-day opportunities; can be delivered face to face, online, or in a combination of the two; or can be an online course taken over time.
 After formal sessions end, work and learning can continue through a website, email groups, or study groups.

 ½ or 1-day workshops provide an introduction to a key issue in the field of education for adults learning English.
 They include an overview of the instructional focus (e.g., working with multilevel classes, culturally responsive instruction), a brief review of the research and evidence supporting instructional approaches in this area, opportunities to discuss the approaches presented, and resources and tools to use in instruction.